 The Bedroom Project is the second in the Life After Life in Prison series.
-It has been featured on the FENCE 2018, Photoville 2018, the 10th International Organ Vida Photography Festival, PDN’s Photo of the Day and in the Last Look column of Governing magazine, and has been exhibited numerous times.
+It has been featured on the FENCE 2018, Photoville 2018, the 10th International Organ Vida Photography Festival, PDN’s Photo of the Day, in the Last Look column of Governing magazine, and has been exhibited numerous times.

 Awards and Juried Group Exhibitions

 The FENCE 2018, Category Home, Brooklyn Bridge Park, Boston, Atlanta, Denver, Durham, Santa Fe, Calgary, Sarasota

 Capture Your Freedom, Franklin Delano Roosevelt Park, Roosevelt Island, New York City (jury prize winner for the category, Freedom from Fear)

 13th National Juried Exhibition, CERES Gallery, New York City (second place)

 10th International Organ Vida Photography Festival, Museum of Contemporary Art, Zagreb Croatia